textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

 api_instance = TextMagic::TextMagicApi.new

 opts = {
-  country: '\"US\"' # String | Return sender settings enabled for sending to specified country.
-Two upper case characters }
+  country: '\"US\"' # String | Return sender settings enabled for sending to a specified country.
+Should be 2 upper-case characters.
+}

 begin